amar-r/pantrynotes/root/src/pages/posts/SmokedPork.md

 - 2 teaspoons ground mustard powde

 ## Instructions
-1. 275 Smoker
+1. Trim any excess fat from the pork shoulder/butt
+2. Coat the pork shoulder/butt with mustard
+3. Apply the rub all over the shoulder
+4. Set the smoker to 275°F
-2. Put pork shoulder directly on smoker
+5. Lay the shoulder directly on the smoker grill
-3. Take it out at 165 degrees and place in foil pan
+6. When the internal temp reaches 165°F, place the shoulder in a foil pan
-4. Add the button on top
+7. Cut the butter into pieces and add it to the shoulder
-5. Pour some Apple juice
+8. Pour the apple juice on the shoulder
-6. Cook until 205 internal temperature
+9. Cover the entire pork shoulder with the aluminum foil
+10. Let it sit until internal temp reaches 205°F
+11. Let it rest for 5-10 mins and then pull apart